partridge-tech/chris-blog/_content/2020/inside-user-agent-switcher-malicious-extension/index.md

 Looks like our malware authors picked a common tactic: downloading an existing extension, inserting malware, uploading their malicious copy to the Chrome Web Store, and then [inflating the download count](https://www.theregister.com/2020/05/28/chrome_web_store_fraud/) to manipulate users into trusting it as "safe."

 Fortunately for us, this gives us a really powerful method to trim down the code we'll need to look through.
 Unpacking the clean User-Agent Switcher extension (including beautifying its JavaScript), aligning the file structure (to account for the different version folder), and [diffing](https://linux.die.net/man/1/diff) the two extension folders, only a few files are different: `js/background.min.js`, `js/bootstrap.min.js`, `js/JsonValues.min.js`, `manifest.json`, `_metadata/computed_hashes.json`, and `_metadata/verified_contents.json`.
-Eliminating irrelevant files (metadata and contents), as well as `js/bootstrap.min.js` which contains different *comments* but not different *code*, we're left with only two files to go through: `js/JsonValues.min.js` and `js/background.min.js`.
+Eliminating irrelevant files (metadata and contents), as well as `js/bootstrap.min.js` which contains different *comments* but not different *code*, we're left with only two files to go through: `js/JsonValues.min.js` and `js/background.min.js`, whose diff with their nonmalicious counterparts is [here](/2020/inside-user-agent-switcher-malicious-extension/unpacked-contents.diff).

 #### js/JsonValues.min.js

-Taking a look at the [diff](/2020/inside-user-agent-switcher-malicious-extension/unpacked-contents.diff), `js/JsonValues.min.js` only had content appended to it - pruning through, it's quickly apparent that most or all of the added content is the [Socket.IO](https://socket.io/) client.
-I wasn't certain that was the only content added to this file, so I ran it through [JS NICE](http://www.jsnice.org/) - a project which attempt to intelligently reassemble obfuscated or minified JavaScript by [SRI Lab](http://www.sri.inf.ethz.ch/) at [ETH Zürich](http://www.ethz.ch/) - to see if anything caught my eye after it was automatically annotated.
+Taking a look at `js/JsonValues.min.js`, this file had several thousand lines of code appended to it.
+Pruning through, they're large, socket-oriented functions - so there's a good chance the added content is just the Socket.IO client.
+I wasn't certain that was the *only* content added to this file, so I ran it through [JS NICE](http://www.jsnice.org/) - a project which attempt to intelligently reassemble obfuscated or minified JavaScript by [SRI Lab](http://www.sri.inf.ethz.ch/) at [ETH Zürich](http://www.ethz.ch/) - to see if anything caught my eye after it was automatically annotated.
 Nothing did, so I took a couple notes and moved on.

 #### js/background.min.js

-With a much more complex [diff](/2020/inside-user-agent-switcher-malicious-extension/unpacked-contents.diff), `js/background.min.js` is the real "brain" of the User-Agent Switcher's malicious components, whose activity is deceptively simple.
+It is quickly apparent that `js/background.min.js` contains most if not all of User-Agent Switcher's malicious components, especially since we already know that the `www.useragentswitch.com` domain is contained within it.
 Removing the noise from the version and minification differences between the extensions we're comparing, the malicious content the author added is only ~30 lines long.
-While simple, it gives the malware author more than enough control over a user's browser to do nefarious things.
+While simple, it gives the author more than enough control over a user's browser to perform malicious actions.

-## Analysis
+## Functionality

-The way this malware works is fairly simple, since [Socket.IO](https://socket.io)'s client-side WebSockets library handles the complexities of making, managing, and interacting with WebSockets.
+The way this malware works is fairly simple, since Socket.IO's client-side WebSockets library handles the complexities of making, managing, and interacting with WebSockets.
 However, since it is principally event- and hook-driven, it may be hard to interpret for observers who aren't familiar with JavaScript.
 We'll go through the malicious code in sections before bringing it all together.

 #### Initializing